 - Wael Aleji, UK Director of Syrian Christians for Peace, Syria – UK

-- Muhammad Antabli, Founder and director of Palmyra Relief, Syria
+- Muhammad Antabli, Founding director of Palmyra Relief, Syria

-- Dr Sunday Adesanmi, Entrepreneur and Philanthropist, UK
+- Dr Sunday Adesanmi, Entrepreneur and Philanthropist, Nigeria-UK

 - Sir Graham Watson, Former leader of Liberal Group, European Parliament, UK